elyscape/az-dns/README.md

 You can specify default values for flags by using a config file.
-On startup, the tool will check your home directory for the existence of a file named `.azure-dns-client` with one of the following extensions and load the first one that it finds:
+On startup, the tool will check your home directory for the existence of a file named `.az-dns` with one of the following extensions and load the first one that it finds:

 - `.json`